 However, it goes far beyond analyzing new ransomware variants and their respective data dump sites.
 Underpinning this trend is a whole ecosystem of cybercriminal support services.
 For example, Photon’s research, Excess of Access, analyzed the different types of accesses listed for sale and found that RDP was the most common.
 What’s RDP access useful for?
 Yup, you guessed it–ransomware.

-If you are interested in getting the latest updates on ransomware threat actors and their victims, including MITRE techniques and exportable list of IOCs, sign up for Test Drive of SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) where you can access all of our finished intelligence.
+If you are interested in getting the latest updates on ransomware threat actors and their victims, including MITRE techniques and exportable list of IOCs, sign up for a demo request of SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) where you can access all of our finished intelligence.

 25% of breaches involve the Use of Stolen Credentials